-The Council accounts for revenue recognition in accordance with IFRS 15 - Revenue Recognition from Contracts with Customers and IPSAS 23 Revenue from Non-Exchange Transactions (Taxes and Transfers).
-The principles of revenue recognition are determining if the transaction is an exchange or non exchange transaction.
+Since January 2018, the Council accounts for revenue recognition in accordance with IFRS 15 - Revenue Recognition from Contracts with Customers and IPSAS 23 Revenue from Non-Exchange Transactions (Taxes and Transfers).
+Prior to this revenue was recognised under IAS 18 - Revenue.
+Under IFRS15, The principles of revenue recognition are determining if the transaction is an exchange or non exchange transaction.
 With non exchange transactions there is no or only nominal consideration in return.
 The obligating event is often determined by statutory prescription (e.g. council tax, VAT or a fine for breach of law) or may be a donation or bequest.
 For exchange transactions, assets or services and liabilities of approximately equal value are exchanged.
 There is a contract which creates right and obligations.
 Performance obligations in the contract have to be measured and the transaction price allocated to these obligations.
 Revenue is recognised when the performance obligations are satisfied.
 Examples include fees and charges for services, sale of goods and services provided by the Council.